Kim Jin-hyuk

-Kim Jin-hyuk (born 3 June 1993) is a South Korean footballer who plays as a Defender for Daegu FC.
+Kim Jin-hyuk (born 3 June 1993) is a South Korean footballer who plays as a defender for Busan IPark, on loan from Daegu FC.

 Career

 Kim, born 3 June 1993, joined K League 2 side Daegu FC in January 2015.
 He plays as a forward.
 For the 2016 season, he was loaned to Ulsan Dolphins, which played in the Korea National League and helped the club win the championship that year.